mmai/piquetBook/index.md

 172 PIQUET.

 you can tell that the adversary has none of thesuit to which your winning card belongs.
-Forinstance:&mdash;You remain with ace, queen of a suit,and the lead; and there is nothing in the previouscall or play to show that your adversary does nothold the king guarded.
+Forinstance:-You remain with ace, queen of a suit,and the lead; and there is nothing in the previouscall or play to show that your adversary does nothold the king guarded.
 The presumption, then,is that he has the king guarded, and you shouldlead the queen, in hopes of making the last trick.

 These rules are liable to modification in conse-quence of the state of the score.
-For example:&mdash;Although the rule is to make sure of the cards,nevertheless, when one point saves the rubicon,or wins or saves the partie, you should risk thecards for the sake of the last trick.
-Again :&mdash;Ifyou are elder hand and have the best of the partie,and can ensure dividing the cards, you shouldnever risk the loss of them; but, if the youngerhand has the best of the partie, it is often to yourinterest, as elder, to risk the loss of the cards,if, by so doing, you obtain a chance of winningthem.
+For example:-Although the rule is to make sure of the cards,nevertheless, when one point saves the rubicon,or wins or saves the partie, you should risk thecards for the sake of the last trick.
+Again :-Ifyou are elder hand and have the best of the partie,and can ensure dividing the cards, you shouldnever risk the loss of them; but, if the youngerhand has the best of the partie, it is often to yourinterest, as elder, to risk the loss of the cards,if, by so doing, you obtain a chance of winningthem.

 For an instance of playing to divide the cards,see Example XL, p.
 189.